Tonetfal/JKPS/README.md

 Ctrl + X - Reset all the statistics

+Ctrl + K - Open an extra window with KPS

 Ctrl - Show opposite buttons value (key counters or set keys)

 # Notes